ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 We can use the same set of operators on both.
 Nothing new to learn and easy to reason about.

+Let's look at a metaphor for an async request.
+Suppose your house catches on fire.
+You call the fire department and ask them to put out the fire.
+Then you pick up a fire extinguisher and put out the fire yourself.
+When the firetruck arrives you have no need for their services because the **Environment** has changed.

+In this context the implicit instructions you gave to the fire department, "please put out the fire" are called a **Continuation**.
+The tricky part is figuring how to deal with your **Continuation** in a new **Environment**.
+This lead to an early functional style of programming called Continuation Passing Style (CPS).

 [Continuation Passing Style (CPS)](https://jsbin.com/quqawev/edit?js,console)
   * CPS is powerful but extremely complex to reason about.
   * Fortunately it can be expressed in Monadic form.